 Feast of Laughter is a celebration of the writing of R. A. Lafferty, the Oklahoma Leprechaun, the epitome of sui-generis, the spinner of tall tales, the creator of a modern literary mythos couched in Western, Irish, Native American, Catholic science Fiction.

-We are in the final proofreading of the copy of Feast of Laughter Volume#4.
-It's 384 pages of joyous celebration of Lafferty!
+We have just put the final copy of Feast of Laughter Volume#4 in to the printers!
+It's 385 pages of joyous celebration of Lafferty!